-The evaluations of credit standing and credit risk and the associated task of setting the interest rate payable by the borrower are normally carried out by the platforms.
+The evaluations of credit standing and credit risk and the associated task of setting the interest rate payable by the borrower are normally carried out by LEND.
 For this purpose borrowers are divided into a number of rating categories according to the expected probability of default and the expected losses.
-Both the decision to invest in a loan and the continuous assessment of the loan position depend above all on these two factors (expected probability of default and expected losses) as determined by the platforms.
-If the platforms evaluate these two factors incorrectly, this may result in a negative price performance by the sub-fund.
+Both the decision to invest in a loan and the continuous assessment of the loan position depend above all on these two factors (expected probability of default and expected losses) as determined by LEND.
+If LEND evaluate these two factors incorrectly, this may result in a negative price performance by the sub-fund.